-About the FdA Audio for Commercial Purpose programme
+About the FdA Audio for Commercial Purpose (recruiting for September 2021) programme

 You will gain relevant knowledge on how to progress in the music sector and develop the skills required to create content for the growing online marketplace including online retailers, music libraries and online film and television streaming services.
 There are a growing number of non-traditional ways for musicians to make a living; this programme enables you to learn the skills required to make a living from creating music content for all of these market opportunities, and also be aware of the marketing and publishing priorities for working as a music entrepreneur.
 Independent freelance practitioners will be able to take advantage of the wide variety of commercial opportunities available within an exciting and growing sector of the creative and digital industries.

 Commercial asset generation, such as library music creation, written brief commissions and sound editing for an online world requires knowledge of a variety of web-based studio technology and software and the sector has benefited from these developments and has enabled practitioners to work beyond the normal studio environment.
 This qualification equips learners with the skills to compete in a competitive sector.